theoppermann/php-media-kit/notes/dev.md

 - ./secrets → mounted as files (e.g., mail password).

 - Uploads: Disabled by default.
-If your framework requires /var/www/html/uploads, see the short guide: notes/uploads.md
+If your framework requires /var/www/html/uploads, see the short guide: [Enable uploads dir](notes/uploads.md)

 ### For most dev workflows you do not need this override—edit on the host, refresh the browser, done.
 Optional dev override (only if in-container tools must write to ./www)